Alphonse Gallegos: Auxiliary bishop

 On August 24, 1981, Pope John Paul II appointed Gallegos auxiliary bishop of the Roman Catholic Diocese of Sacramento, in Sacramento, California as the titular bishop of Sasabe.
 He was consecrated bishop on November 4, 1981, by Bishop Francis Quinn.
 In 1983, Bishop Quinn appointed Gallegos pastor of the National Shrine of Our Lady of Guadalupe.

 In his ministry, both as a priest and later as bishop, Gallegos dressed in a 99-cent sombrero and T-shirt to minister at night to gang members, lowriders, and at-risk youth in impoverished areas of Los Angeles and Sacramento.

 Death

-On October 6, 1991, Gallegos died when he was struck by a car while returning to Sacramento from Gridley, California.
+On October 6, 1991, Gallegos died when he was struck by a driver while returning to Sacramento from Gridley, California.
 Gallegos and his driver had stopped to help a stranded motorist.
 Other accounts say that their car suddenly lost power and stopped in the left lane.
 As the men began to push the car off the road and onto the median, another car slammed into their vehicle, throwing the bishop some 50 feet to the right shoulder.
 Gallegos died instantly.
 He was considered an unofficial chaplain to lowriders and migrant workers.
 In honor of the “Bishop of the Barrio,” about 300 lowrider cars formed part of his funeral procession from the parish of St. Rose where he lived to the city's Cathedral of the Blessed Sacrament.